In this tutorial, I will be going through the steps on how to set up a Raspberry Pi VPN server using the OpenVPN software.

 I will also go into setting up various things you must do to ensure that your connection is as secure as possible by setting up encryption keys.

-This can be a bit of a long process, but it is a relatively simple tutorial to follow, and shouldn’t require any extra interaction once it has been configured.
+This project can be a bit of a long process, but it is a relatively simple tutorial to follow, and shouldn’t require any extra interaction once it has been configured.

 Using a Raspberry Pi is a cheap way of setting up a virtual private network (VPN) that can stay online 24/7 without consuming a large amount of power.

 VPN’s are an incredibly useful network tool that can allow you to gain access to encrypted and secure internet traffic even when you are utilizing public Wi-Fi.

 As an added bonus, you can also use it to allow yourself to connect to your own computer and access the home network.
-This allows your other devices that are located outside your local network to act as if they were on the local network of the VPN Server.
+It allows your other devices that are located outside your local network to act as if they were on the local network of the VPN Server.

-Getting prepared for your VPN server
+Getting Prepared for your VPN server

-Before we get started with setting up the Raspberry Pi VPN server there is a few things we must go over to ensure that you are ready to set it up and use it.
+Before we get started with setting up the Raspberry Pi VPN server there are a few things we must go over to ensure that you are ready to set it up and use it.

-Firstly, for this tutorial it’s important to know that I am using a clean version of Raspbian.
+Firstly, for this tutorial, it’s important to know that I am using a clean version of Raspbian.
 If you haven’t installed it and would like to learn how then my guide on installing Raspbian is extremely handy if you’re new to all this.

 For starters, make sure you actually do need a VPN before you start setting this up, as it can act as a gateway into your home network.